yago1994/Choroid-Measurement-Python/README.md

 # Getting Started
 1. Have a usable command prompt, i.e. Windows PowerShell, Terminal
-2. Install python (3.10 should work)
+2. Install python (3.8 is required to work with the HeyexReader package)
 3. Install Pypi
-4. Install Jupyter Notebook from https://jupyter.org/
+4. (Optional) Install Jupyter Notebook from https://jupyter.org/

 Then use: